Reem-mobaideen/READING-NOTES/201/read10.md

 Debugging is about deduction: eliminating potential causes of an error.
 Console of javascript tell us where there is an error in script and it is also displays the line where the problem.
 You can open the console window from any web browser windows (in chrome, firefox , etc)

 ![error eample from console](https://miro.medium.com/max/700/0*-IS8VjbpMT7I8p0D.png)

+### Key words:
+Error: is an object, which is later thrown to halt the program.

+Exception: an error object becomes an exception only when it's thrown.

+Error objects:  object help you find where is the error using browsers tools to help you read them.